begoon/rk86-maximite/lib/README.md

 The selection criteria were:

 * a single source library without any dependecies
-* scrict ANSI C (I use the Microchip XC32 compilers)
+* scrict ANSI C (I use the Microchip XC32 compiler)
 * in-memory decompression
 * a small amount of static temporary memory for decompression (no malloc/calloc) (ideally, it should use the output decompression buffer only)

-On my data miniz provides the 0.78 compress ratio and minilzo provides 0.71.
+On my data miniz provides the 0.78 compression ratio and minilzo provides 0.71.
 So, both don't squeeze my data into the 512KB flash of PIC32.

 ### Overall impression